 Their tentative, rough estimate was that the optic nerve can process 100 times as much information as can get through the attentional bottleneck.
 In other words, only 1% of visual signals get past the bottleneck.

 The same problem occurs for other senses such as hearing.
 As you’ve probably experienced at parties, you can’t comprehend what everyone around you is saying at the same time.
 You need to listen to one particular conversation.

 A major question of attention research is what kind of processing goes on before you attend to something.
 Caleb told you about this in PSYC1 when he discussed the debate about the early, late or flexible locus of selection.
-In this class, we will only discuss this with respect to visual search.
-For what we will focus on, remind yourself by looking back at the learning outcomes ( 2 ) and the chapter titles.
+In this class, we will only discuss this with respect to visual search; remind yourself of what this class focuses on by looking back at the learning outcomes (2) and the chapter titles.

 Duncan (1984) was interested in how many objects we can process at a time.

 He asked people to make two judgments about a display that was flashed briefly.
 His participants could be asked to judge